 This band was formed in 1999 and issued a demo called Nebularium in 2002.
 The recording featured guitarists Simone Palermiti and Federico Cagliero.
 The metal band was signed to Scarlet Records in Europe and Soundholic for Japan.
 Bjorn Strid guested on the band's debut.
 A second album called Mind Tricks was issued in 2006.
 The album featured two singers a cover of Pantera’s Mouth For War.
-The band’s The Isolation Game would, despite rumours, not be released by Scarlet Records.
+The band’s The Isolation Game would, despite rumours, was not released by Scarlet Records.
 Soilwork’s Bjorn "Speed" Strid would sing on the album.
 The band, which still featured Björn "Speed" Strid, signed a deal with a Coroner Records.
-The band wasa to release a new album, The Isolation Game, in November.
+The band was to release a new album, The Isolation Game, in November.
 A re-release of the debut Nebularium featuring an EP called The Restless Memoirs was out that summer.

 DISARMONIA MUNDI - FRAGMENTS OF D-GENERATION - SCARLET

 The advance press and news from Scarlet Records about Disarmonia Mundi's new album has proven to be correct.
 While the Gothenburg sound, as espoused by the likes of In Flames, At The Gates, Dark Tranquility, Soilwork and others, has influenced many bands all over the world, very few manage to reproduce the entire package as well as this bunch - and that includes indigenous Swedish bands.
 In that sense, Disarmonia Mundi reminds me of France's Lyzanxia.